dusty-nv/jetson-inference/docs/aux-image.md

 print(np.add(cuda_img, array))
 ```

-> **note:** Numpy operations run on the CPU, so the cudaImage should have been allocated with `mapped=True` (which is the default) so that it's memory is accessible from both the CPU and GPU.
-It will be effectively mapped into Numpy so any changes to it will be reflected in the underlying cudaImage's memory.
+> **note:** Numpy runs on the CPU, so the cudaImage should have been allocated with `mapped=True` (the default) so that it's memory is accessible from both the CPU and GPU.
+Any changes to it from Numpy will be reflected in the underlying cudaImage's memory.

 You'll need to use the standalone [numpy routines](https://numpy.org/doc/stable/reference/routines.html) as opposed to the [ndarray class methods](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) (e.g. use `numpy.mean(array) vs array.mean()`) because although cudaImage exports the `__array__` interface for accessing it's memory, it doesn't implement the class methods that Numpy does.
 To use all of those, see the [`cudaToNumpy()`](#converting-to-numpy-arrays) function below.